saniaparween123/Readtheory_Level_Sheet/README.md

 # React Form Submission for Student Writing and Speaking Levels
 # Overview
 This project was created as part of a hackathon held every Saturday.
 The goal was to build a React form that allows users to submit the writing and speaking levels of students.
-The data collected through this form will be stored in a Google Sheet to assist Culture Associates (CAs) and English Counsellors (ECs) in tracking and managing student progress.
+The data collected through this form will be stored in a Google Sheet to assist LSAs(Culture Associates) and English Facilitators in tracking and managing student progress.

 # Features
 React Form: The form collects the following information: